sandra-shumanteva-kaevska/Explore-North-Macedonia/README.md

 # Explore-North-Macedonia

 This is web site for Travel Agency in North Macedonia.
 The site works in Chrome, Firefox and Safari.
 It is responsive and works well on mobile, tablet and desktop.
+In this project I devolep the backend and frontend

 ## Tech